mobie/mobie.github.io/tutorials/explore_a_project.md

 <img width="460" alt="image" src="./tutorial_images/mobie_control.png">

 - **[ info ] Get information / help on a certain topic.** Select an item from the drop-down and click the button.
-- **[ switch ] Switch dataset.** Select a datset from the drop-down and click the button.
+- **[ switch ] Switch dataset.** Select a dataset from the drop-down and click the button.
 - **[ add ] Add an image source to the view.** Select an image source from the drop-downs and click the button.
 If the image source is a segmentation, also a corresponding objects table will appear.
-Note: the categories available here are specific to the project! e.g. in this example project, two categories 'propsr' (gene expression data) and 'sbem' (electron microscopy data) are available.
+**Note:** the categories available here are specific to the project! e.g. in this example project, two categories 'propsr' (gene expression data) and 'sbem' (electron microscopy data) are available.
 - **[ view ] View a bookmark.** Select a bookmark from the drop-down and click the button.
 The corresponding bookmarked view will appear.
 See bookmarks tutorial for more...
 - **[ move ] Move to a particular position or view.** See tutorial for more...